 Some of the symptoms of Parkinson and AD can be similar and the diseases may coexist.

 Parkinson disease is a slowly progressive disorder that affects movement, muscle control, and balance.
 Part of the disease process develops as cells are destroyed in certain parts of the brain stem, particularly the crescent-shaped cell mass known as the substantia nigra.
 Nerve cells in the substantia nigra send out fibers to tissue located in both sides of the brain.
 There the cells release essential neurotransmitters that help control movement and coordination.
 About a third of people with Parkinson disease will develop dementia.
 However, unlike AD, language is not usually affected in Parkinson dementia.

 Frontotemporal dementia (FTD) is a term used to describe a group of disorders that affect the frontal and temporal lobes of the brain.
 Although some of the symptoms can overlap with AD, people who develop this condition tend to be younger than most patients with AD.

-A number of conditions, including many medications, can produce symptoms similar to Alzheimer.
+A number of conditions, including many medications, can produce secondary dementia, with symptoms similar to Alzheimer.
 These conditions include severe depression, drug abuse, thyroid disease, vitamin deficiencies, blood clots, infections, brain tumors, and various neurological or vascular disorders.